Building A Better Folding Trailer Tongue

 1. When you store a trailer, the tongue length adds a lot to storage needs.
 A 5×8 Utility Trailer, for instance, requires about 4 extra feet to store because of the tongue.
 With a folding trailer tongue, it takes an extra 6 inches instead!
 That saves a lot of space!
 For this particular trailer, the tongue is even longer, so the benefit is bigger.

 2. How do you secure a trailer?
 There are a ton of products from cheap to expensive.
-One guy told me, just buy good insurance, because nothing is fool-proof.
-Well, I agree, and the real issue is most systems are additive — meaning you add a lock or chain or other feature.
+One guy told me, just buy good insurance, because nothing is foolproof.
+Well, I agree, and the real issue is most systems are additive – meaning you add a lock or chain or other feature.
 Most of these can be defeated with the right hammer or pry bar or saw and a little time.
 Yet, What If . . . we made it subtractive instead?
-It’s not fool-proof, but it creates an element of uncommon inconvenience — perhaps enough to thwart a thief.
+It is not foolproof, but it creates an element of uncommon inconvenience – perhaps enough to thwart a thief.

 3. Tongues are shin knockers.
-They’re a hassle to walk around or step over (when not hitched).
+They are a hassle to walk around or step over (when not hitched).
 Get it out of the way.

 4. OK, this is a little egocentric, but I like things that are a little different and unique.
-I also like to improve on ideas I’ve seen, or invent something new to accomplish a task.
+I also like to improve on ideas I have seen, or invent something new to accomplish a task.

 Given these 4 drivers, a folding trailer tongue is a good idea.
-Store the trailer in less space, take the special bolts with you (security), and it’s pretty unique.
-So, when you want something unique, it’s time to build it rather than try to buy it.
+Store the trailer in less space, take the special bolts with you (for security), and it is pretty unique.
+So, when you want something unique, it is time to build it rather than try to buy it.

 The Folding Trailer Tongue

 In proving the concept, there is one special consideration.
 A longer tongue definitely gives more stress and higher forces at the hinge point.
-The new design must handle that.
+So, to do this right, the new folding trailer tongue design must handle that.

 Trailer Tongue in the Extended Position